 C-Bond Systems Chairman and CEO Scott R. Silverman Makes Direct Investment of $300,000 into the Company with Purchase of Common Stock at Market Price

-HOUSTON, Jan.
-19, 2023 (GLOBE NEWSWIRE) -- C-Bond Systems (the "Company" or "C-Bond") CBNT, a nanotechnology solutions company, today announced that its Chairman and Chief Executive Officer, Scott R. Silverman, has made a direct investment of $300,000 into the Company with a purchase of the Company's common stock at market price, or more than 54 million shares of stock at $0.0055 per share.
+/EIN News/ -- HOUSTON, Jan.
+19, 2023 (GLOBE NEWSWIRE) -- C-Bond Systems (the “Company” or “C-Bond”) (OTC: CBNT), a nanotechnology solutions company, today announced that its Chairman and Chief Executive Officer, Scott R. Silverman, has made a direct investment of $300,000 into the Company with a purchase of the Company’s common stock at market price, or more than 54 million shares of stock at $0.0055 per share.

 Silverman stated, “I believe C-Bond is on the precipice of great things, opportunities that could potentially transform the Company.
 Due to my confidence in both our Patriot Glass Solutions division, which is seeing tremendous demand for our products due to the call for increased school safety, and C-Bond nanoShield™, which is seeing significant growth opportunities in the vehicle warranty business, I am investing my personal capital in the future of the Company.”